We are a leading London psychotherapy practice specialising in group therapy

 What it is

-Group therapy is a specialized approach to understanding and treating problems in groups, where the presence of others strengthens and enriches the therapeutic experience, what we call ‘the value of each other’.
+Group psychotherapy is a specialized approach to understanding and treating problems in groups, where the presence of others strengthens and enriches the therapeutic experience, what we call ‘the value of each other’.
 We are specialists in group therapy and have the expertise necessary to guide you through it.

 Who it's for